On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Resonances for exponentially decaying perturbations

 \subsection{Resonances as characteristic values}

-In what follows below, we give a simple and useful characterization of the resonances of $\la$ near $z = 0$ and $z = 4$.

-We recall some basic facts about the concept of characteristic values of a holomorphic operator-valued function.
-For more details on this subject, we refer for instance to \cite{go} and the book \cite[Section 4]{goh}.
+Our next task is to provide a simple and useful characterization of the resonances of $\la$ near the thresholds $0$ and $4$.
+We recall some basic facts concerning the concept of characteristic values of a holomorphic operator-valued function.
+For more details on this subject, we refer for instance to \cite{go} and \cite[Section 4]{goh}.
 The content of the first part of this section follows \cite[Section 4]{goh}.

 \begin{de} Let $\mathcal{U}$ be a neighborhood of a fixed point $w \in {\mathbb C}$, and $F : \mathcal{U} \setminus \lbrace w \rbrace \longrightarrow \mathcal{B}({\mathscr H})$ be a holomorphic operator-valued function.
 The function $F$ is said to be finite meromorphic at $w$ if its Laurent expansion at $w$ has the form